IsGabriellaCurious/CuriousProductions.Bot/README.md

 # CuriousProductions.Bot (BETA)
 Copyright (c) 2020 Gabriella Hotten (see license in LICENSE.md)

-Discord Bot for CPS servers. **THIS IS IN BETA AND IS NOT READY TO BE USED**
+Discord Bot for CPS servers. **THIS IS IN BETA AND IS NOT READY FOR PUBLIC USE**

 **Setup**